AdobeDocs/workfront.en/help/classic/review-and-approve-work/proofing/managing-proofs-within-workfront/access-wf-proof-in-workfront.md

 >[!IMPORTANT]
 >
 >If you plan to allow all Workfront users to access Workfront Proof directly from the Workfront Global Navigation Bar,&nbsp;ensure that the permission profile you grant to the user does not provide more access than the user's access level within Workfront.
 Doing so ensures that the user cannot&nbsp;access proofs within Workfront Proof that he or she does not have access to within Workfront.
-For information about how to configure proofing access within Workfront Proof and Workfront, see [Enable and disable proofing for a user (legacy plans only)](../../../administration-and-setup/manage-workfront/configure-proofing/configure-a-users-proofing-access.md#enabling-and-disabling-proofing-for-a-user).
+For information about how to configure proofing access within Workfront Proof and Workfront, see .